 For a more advanced search, simply toggle the advanced tab.
 Now, you can enter a specific date rate, filter by network(s) or by user(s) along with your key word.

 From the Pilot feed, you can also click on a user’s name to filter to their content.
 The same functionality works for network names as well.

 View a File

-To watch a video, click expand.
+To watch a video, click the expand button.
 Play the video, open in full screen mode and see details about your upload.